Knowing how Speedtest.net works is essential for every internet user, but it is complicated, so I’m going to start with an analogy.

 If you’re not getting the speed you expect, do the following:

 - Make sure that you’re the only person using the network (any other use is like the open tap).
-You can do this by clicking this link (Orca customers only) to see what other devices are connected.

 - Make sure you’re right next to the router (there is a test to see if you have an effective signal between your device and the router, but to check your internet speed you have to be right next to it)